P&T vs. PRB: Which Remedy Wins?

 Is a PRB Better?

 A permeable reactive barrier is a trench filled with reactive media (typically GAC or ion exchange resin) installed perpendicular to groundwater flow.
 The plume flows through it passively — no pumps, no energy, no operators.
-Capital cost is higher ($50M vs. $30M), but annual O&M is near zero between media replacements every 15 years.
+Capex is higher ($50M vs. $30M for P&T), and the media must be replaced every 15 years at roughly $20M each cycle.

 How We Modeled This